Bee County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, the Texas DPS will move to suspend your license.
+If you agreed to a breath or blood test and the results showed a blood alcohol concentration (BAC) of 0.08 or higher, the DPS will move to suspend your license.

 If You Refused Testing